geminilabs/site-reviews-v2/readme.txt

 14. Add-Ons are being built to extend the functionality on the Site Reviews plugin

 == Changelog ==

+= 2.6.2 (2017-10-19) =
+- Only build rating schema for reviews with a rating
+- Prevent HTML from being generated for empty review fields
+- Remove obsolete schema meta tags

 = 2.6.1 (2017-10-19) =
 - Added "site-reviews/validation/rules" hook